Wei-Parker-Guo/WFC-Cloth-Mesh-Corrugator/README.md

 Note: The image supplied will be read as a bitmap with color channels ignored.
 Color with brightness below 128/255 is considered black, white if above this value.
 It should be relatively small since the algorithms process cells on a pixel basis, with a recommended size of below 128 x 128.

+## Output Image Formats
+You will be prompted by the console to input the desired image diemension.
+Regardless of the original size, the generator will try to tile the entire bitmap with resonable patterns based on WFC.
+The format will be jpg with a compression rate of 90 in full color.

 # References
 Most of the codes in this implementation are referenced with inline comments.
 Some individual modules are referenced here.
 <li>tooljpeg jpeg encoder from <a href="https://create.stephan-brumme.com/toojpeg/">https://create.stephan-brumme.com/toojpeg/</a></li>